bnclabs/gospin/README.rst

 Failsafe system dictionary for clustering.

 - dictionary is managed as JSON.
-- dictionary operations are idempotent, GetCAS(), GET(), SET(), DELETE() and REST compatible corresponding to methods HEAD, GET, PUT and DELETE.
+- dictionary operations are idempotent, GetCAS(), GET(), SET(), DELETE() are REST compatible HEAD, GET, PUT and DELETE methods.
 - JSON fields to GET(), SET() and DELETE() are specified as jsonpointer.
-- system dictionay is meant to hold configuration and context information for the cluster.
+- system dictionary is meant to hold configuration and context information for the cluster.
 - fault tolerance is achieved using raft protocol using go-raft implementations.